Assistant Professor of Japanese and Japanese Program Coordinator

 Biography

-Matthew Chudnow is an Assistant Professor of Japanese and the Japanese Program Coordinator at Central Connecticut State University (CCSU), where he teaches courses on Japanese language, cultural history, and socio-religious topics.
 He has also worked in the government sector at the Japan Information Culture Center (JICC), Embassy of Japan, Washington DC.
-His professional service has involved receiving funding for and coordinating a study tour of the Consulate-General of Japan in Boston for over twenty CCSU Japanese Program students in fall 2022.
-Prof. Chudnow has also acted as an official 2023 JET Program interviewer for Northeast Regional finalists and will serve in this role again in 2024.
-Finally, he is a recipient of a Kakehashi Project grant from the Japan International Cooperation Center (JICE) and assisted in guiding seven CCSU Japanese Minors on a fully funded Japan study trip to Tokyo and Matsuyama City, Ehime prefecture from March 7-15, 2024.
-His current research focuses on interdisciplinary analysis of female soteriology in Muromachi period Noh theater.
-He also works on the history and development of traditional Japanese martial arts, especially their religious, political, and intercultural aspects.
+His professional service involves coordinating study tours of the Consulate-General of Japan in Boston for CCSU Japanese Program (Oct.
+2022, tentative Oct.
+2024).
+Prof. Chudnow is also an official JET Program interviewer for Northeast Regional finalists (2023, 2024).
+He is a recipient of a Kakehashi Project grant from the Japan International Cooperation Center (JICE) and assisted in guiding seven CCSU Japanese Minors on a fully funded Japan study trip to Tokyo and Matsuyama City, Ehime prefecture from March 7-15, 2024.

 Education